ssundeyt/Password-Manager/README.md

 this is my biggest project so far and intend to share the entire source code in the future!

 furthermore, i cant keep doing everything inside the main.cpp (or passwordmanager.cpp as for now) in the future. please do adequate pull requests if needed

+# run now?
+if you want to run this project now as it is you need to download and compile cryptopp and add it to your linker, otherwise it will just crash.

+you also need to set the adequate include directory and include the compiled cryptlib.lib in your linker dependencies.

+if you want to use mingw just pacman install cryptopp and link it directly in the command